mesosphere/dcos-docs-site/pages/services/pxc/index.md

 render: mustache
 ---

-Welcome to the documentation for DC/OS {{ model.techName}}.
+Welcome to the documentation for DC/OS Percona XtraDB Cluster 0.1.0-5.7.21.
 Choose a version to get started!